cschleiden/blog/blog/_posts/2019-07-27-mt-rainier.md

 ![Panorama](/assets/posts/2019-07-27-mt-rainier/panorama.jpg){:.lead data-width="6803"}

 The way down went better than expected.
-There were some tricky sections were we had to improvise some sitting belays to downclimb, and at one point a team arrest but everyone made it down safely and in time.
+There were some tricky sections where we had to improvise some sitting belays to downclimb, and at one point a team arrest but everyone made it down safely and in time.

-After a way to short break at camp, we packed up and hiked out.
+After a way too short break at camp, we packed up and hiked out.
 Glissading 2000 vertical feet on the Inter Glacier we made it back to the cars at around 9 pm and were all back to work the next morning!

 ![Last look](/assets/posts/2019-07-27-mt-rainier/last-look.jpg)
 One last look on the way out